 A pedagogical treasure hunt has been set up by the association to animate this garden every week.

-Click below to contribute to the management of this garde:
+Click below to contribute to this garden:

 The garden located on the terrace required wooden structures made of Douglas as well as pieces made of steel.
 Click on the tiles bellow to know more about our garden: